Recognize fraudulent emails and websites

-There are some hints about identifying scam email below but it is often very difficult to tell for sure since the scammers adjust their tactics.
+There are some hints about identifying scam email below, but it’s often difficult to be sure if something is real or fake since scammers adjust their tactics.
 So, if you have the slightest doubt, send it to our experts for investigation.

 “Phishing” is an attempt to steal your information.
 Criminals pretend to be a legitimate business to get you to disclose sensitive personal information, such as credit and debit card numbers, bank information, account passwords, or Social Security numbers.

-One of the most common phishing scams involves sending an email that fraudulently claims to be from a well-known company.
-However, it can also be carried out in person, over the phone, via malicious pop-up windows, and "spoof" or fake websites.
+One of the most common phishing scams involves sending an email that pretends to be from a well-known company.
+However, it can also be carried out in person, over the phone, via malicious pop-up windows, and "spoof" (fake) websites.

-- A criminal sends a large number of emails to people using lists of email address identified as active or at random.
-These emails appear to be messages from a well-known company.
-A common example contains a fictitious story designed to lure you into clicking on a link or calling a phone number.
+- A criminal sends emails to people that appear to be from a well-known company.
+A common tactic involves a made-up story designed to lure you into clicking on a link or calling a phone number.

-- The phishing email will ask you to fill out a form or click on a link or button that take you to a fraudulent website.
+- The phishing email may ask you to fill out a form, or click on a link or button that takes you to a fraudulent website.

-- The fraudulent website mimics the company referenced in the email, and aims to extract your sensitive personal data.
+- The fraudulent website mimics the company referenced in the email, and aims to trick you into volunteering sensitive, personal data.

 In essence, you think you're giving your information to a trusted company when, in fact, you're giving it to a criminal.

-Note that phishing emails can also lure you to open suspicious attachments or visit websites that can infect your computer with malware.
+Note that phishing emails can also lure you to open suspicious attachments or visit websites that can infect your computer with malicious software or malware.

-- If you are not sure whether a PayPal email is legitimate or not, here is what you do: Do not click on any link in the email.
-Instead, start a browser, go to PayPal and log in.
-If there is any urgent message for you, you will see it as you log in.
+If you're not sure whether a PayPal email is legitimate or not, here is what you do: don’t click on any link in the email.
+Instead, go to PayPal.com and log in.
+If there is any urgent message for you, you will see it here.

-- “We would like to offer you a special $50 coupon for being such a good customer.
+“We would like to offer you a special $50 coupon for being such a good customer.
 This offer is limited to the first 100 people so click here immediately to claim your reward.”
-Instead of a reward, you are directed to a fake website where you might give up your account id and password which the scammers will use to spend from your account.
+Instead of a reward, you are directed to a fake website where you might give up your account ID and password which the scammers can then use to spend from your account.